elliottsj/ftw-android/README.md

 cardsAdapter.add(new Card("Wednesday", "Hump day, almost done!"));
 ```

+Card headers optionally take a second string for a subtitle.

 **To use string resources for titles**, you just pass a context and integer in place of the strings.

 Card Popup Menus